 The Illinois Supreme Court will specifically be asked to decide whether the employer’s job requirements were such that staying in a motel was necessary.
 An arbitrator previously held that the employee’s auto accident injuries did not arise “out of and in the course of” his employment and denied his workers’ compensation claim, but the Illinois Workers’ Compensation Commission (IWCC) reversed the arbitrator’s ruling finding that the job’s demands required that the employee stay nearby such that the motel stay was job-related.

 On appeal to the Sangamon County Circuit Court, the IWCC decision was reversed and thereafter on appeal to the Illinois Appellate Court, Fourth District, the IWCC ruling in favor of workers’ compensation was reinstated.

 The employer in the case argues that, because it never explicitly required or directed the injured worker to stay anywhere other than his home, the fact that the injured worker accepted a job that was 200 miles from his home, did not require a motel stay as a work requirement.

 Workers’ compensation claims for traveling employees and work-related injuries that occur away from the job site can be challenging and complex.
-At Ankin Law Office, LLC, our Chicago workers’ compensation attorneys are committed to helping workers who are injured on the job obtain full and fair recovery for their injuries, including workers’ compensation benefits and any personal injury damages in a third party lawsuit.
+At Ankin Law, LLC, our Chicago workers’ compensation attorneys are committed to helping workers who are injured on the job obtain full and fair recovery for their injuries, including workers’ compensation benefits and any personal injury damages in a third party lawsuit.

-If you are a traveling employee who was injured on the job, contact the experienced Chicago workers’ compensation lawyers at Ankin Law Office at (312) 600-0000 to discuss your workers’ compensation options.
+If you are a traveling employee who was injured on the job, contact the experienced Chicago workers’ compensation lawyers at Ankin Law at (312) 600-0000 to discuss your workers’ compensation options.